Have you wondered how to donate hair? I recently donated 17 inches of my hair to cancer patients <3

 - Hair that has touched the floor isn’t useful for making wigs.
 So make sure you are careful while cutting your hair.

-I feel super happy and positive after donating 17 inches of my hair.
+I feel super happy and positive after my hair donation success.

 Have a lovely day.